gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 Therefore: no massive object can reach $$c$$.

 The speed of light is not just a speed limit.
-It is a topological feature of spacetime — the boundary between timelike and spacelike separation.
+It is a topological feature of spacetime, the boundary between timelike and spacelike separation.

 **Four-vectors:**